nicolasstrady/ProjetCNAM/README.md

 ```bash
 DISPLAY=$DISPLAY docker-compose run --rm client
 ```
-The Docker image now installs the X11 libraries required by JavaFX so the GUI can launch in the container.
+The Docker image now installs the X11 and OpenGL libraries required by JavaFX so the GUI can launch in the container.

 If you run Linux, you may need to allow Docker to access your X server with: